Tech Rap: Top 20 FAQs, Part One

 All of our models support Spotify Connect.
 Our Musica model also supports Tidal, Amazon Prime Music, Deezer, and Napster.
 If you don’t subscribe to the paid version of these services you can still use the free versions but you would stream them via Bluetooth from your phone except for Spotify.

 If you listen to a service not supported, you can wirelessly stream from its app to our models via Bluetooth.
 Not a fan of Bluetooth for some reason?
 Connect a Google Chromecast for Audio dongle to the Auxiliary input and stream the service (if it’s supported by Google) via Wi-Fi.
-Yet another option is to connect an Alexa device via Works with Alexa or an audio cable to the Auxiliary input and access the service via voice command after linking it in the Amazon Alexa app.
+Yet another option is to connect an Alexa device via an audio cable to the Auxiliary input or wirelessly via Bluetooth and access the music service via voice command after linking it in the Amazon Alexa app.

 As to why we don’t support as many services as possible across all of our models, there are costs involved.
 Como Audio doesn’t get these services for free.
 We have to pay for the software development, a licensing fee (typically 5 figures), a per-unit royalty, and required certification which runs into the thousands of dollars.
 This represents a very significant cost for a small startup like us.
 On top of that, we have no way of knowing how many of our customers would actually use any one of the services.